Aimar-Goni/AG_AIMedievalSim/README.md

 1.  **Unit & Integration Testing (Automated & Manual):**
     *   **Type:** Primarily manual checks during development, with some ad-hoc automated tests using Unreal's console commands or simple test actors.
     *   **Process:**
-        *   **Pathfinding:** Tested `UMS_PathfindingSubsystem::FindPathPoints` by spawning two cubes and requesting a path between them, visualizing with debug lines.
+        *   **Pathfinding:** Tested `UMS_PathfindingSubsystem::FindPathPoints` (Patel, n.d.c) by spawning two cubes and requesting a path between them, visualizing with debug lines.
 Dynamically placed obstacles to test `BlockNode` and path recalculation via `OnPathUpdated`.
         *   **AI Needs:** Used console commands to manually set AI hunger/thirst (`SetPawnStat` if I had added such a command, or by temporarily modifying decrease rates) to observe if they correctly prioritized finding food/water over other tasks.
-Verified `UMS_PawnStatComponent::OnStateChanged` delegate fired.
+Verified `UMS_PawnStatComponent::OnStateChanged` (Gamma et al., 1994) delegate fired.
         *   **Quest System:** Forced `AMS_AIManager` to generate specific quests and observed if AI characters bid, were assigned, and correctly executed the quest steps (e.g., gather wood, deliver to storage).
 Log messages were heavily used here.
     *   **Feedback/Issues:**
         *   Pathfinding sometimes failed if start/end nodes were too close to complex unblocked geometry that still occluded direct node-to-node raycasts.
 Solution: Refined `PerformRaycastToPosition` in `AMS_MovementNodeMeshStarter` to use a slightly elevated raycast.
         *   AIs could get stuck in a loop bidding for quests they couldn't immediately start due to low needs.
 Solution: Added a stronger `NeedsPenalty` in `CalculateBidValue` and ensured the Behavior Tree had higher priority branches for satisfying critical needs.

 2.  **Performance Profiling:**
-    *   **Type:** Used Unreal Engine's built-in profiling tools (`Stat Unit`, `Stat Game`, Unreal Insights).
+    *   **Type:** Used Unreal Engine's built-in profiling tools (`Stat Unit`, `Stat Game`, Unreal Insights) (Epic Games, n.d.d, "Performance and Profiling").
     *   **Process:** Ran simulations with increasing numbers of AI agents (e.g., 5, 10, 20, 50) and monitored frame times, game thread, and render thread performance.
 Focused on:
         *   `UMS_PathfindingSubsystem::FindPathNodes` (A* execution).
         *   `AMS_AICharacter::Tick` and Behavior Tree execution.